merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 ## Sitecore Components in Action
 Out of many things we learned from Sebastian Winter, we also learned that Sitecore components is a no-code way to create components:
-* Front end as a service using xm cloud
+* Front end as a service using XM cloud
 * Configurable data sources
 * Reusable